meruemon/Ubuntu-Setup/KV260_YOLOv7_VitisAI_Procedure_Manual_EN.md

 ## A. Rationale for the version choices (summary)

 - **YOLOv7**: Included in AMD's Vitis AI Copyleft Model Zoo, with official training/quantization assets for the DPUCZDX8G.
 Good affinity with the PyTorch flow. -> The sweet spot of "recent × stable."
-- **Vitis AI 3.5 (this manual)**: Matches the source memo's configuration.
-The toolchain is usable with the KV260.
+- **Vitis AI 3.5 (this manual)**: The toolchain is usable with the KV260.
 However, AMD recommends 3.0 for MPSoC evaluation, so **standardizing both sides on 3.0 is equally valid**.
 - **DPU is B4096**: The standard KV260 configuration.
 Load it with the `benchmark-b4096` overlay and compile with the same `arch.json` to keep them aligned.

 ## B. Official documentation